trulybeloved/Rekai-py/README.md

 # RE:KAI

-Rekai is in the pre-release state and a lot of work is still on going.
-So please use at your own descretion.
+## **Rekai is in the pre-release state and a lot of stuff is still broken and dysfunctional.
+So please use at your own descretion.**

 A more detailed Readme will come soon.